slub/efre-lod-elasticsearch-tools/README.md

-# SLUB Linked Open Data ElasticSearch Toolchain
+# EFRE Linked Open Data ElasticSearch Toolchain
 Collection of python3 tools/programs/daemons to harvest RDF out of bibliographic Metadata such as MARC21, FINC-SOLR or LIDO.
 Prerequisits is to have this data in a Elasticsearch-Index.
 For MARC21, use this tool: [marc2jsonl](https://github.com/slub/marc2jsonl).
 LIDO can be transposed from XML to JSON-LD via a [helperscript](../master/helperscripts/xml-json).
 To ingest your Line-delimited JSON data to Elasticsearch, the best tool is [esbulk](https://github.com/miku/esbulk), but use the -id switch for your Pica Product Numbers.
 In our case, we use [Schema.org](https://schema.org), but you can use your own schema, just adjust esmarc.py.

 ##### Table of Contents